 Artists + Songwriters

-Endurance Music Group is proud to represent portions of incredible catalogs from renowned hit songwriters Ross Copperman, Kevin Kadish, Clint Lagerberg, Hillary Lindsey, and more.
+Endurance Music Group is proud to represent portions of incredible catalogs from renowned songwriters Ash Bowers, Ross Copperman, Jeffrey East, Kevin Kadish, Clint Lagerberg, Hillary Lindsey, Ben Stoll and more.
 For detailed information, please contact info@endurancemg.com.

 Read More